 14. George Michael

-George Michael became a star as part of the musical duo Wham! with Andrew Ridgeley in 1981.
+Georgios Kyriacos Panayiotou—or George Michael, as he’s more popularly known—became a star as part of the musical duo Wham! with Andrew Ridgeley in 1981.

-He sold over 120 million records worldwide and won two Grammy Awards, three Brit Awards, and several others during his lifetime.
+In 1989, he was the best-selling musical artist with his debut solo album Faith, receiving Album of the Year at the Grammy Awards.
+He sold over 120 million records worldwide and won two more Grammy Awards, three Brit Awards, and several others during his lifetime.

 15. Olivia Newton-John